Peter Tosh: Music career

 In 1973, Tosh was driving home with his girlfriend Evonne when his car was hit by another car driving on the wrong side of the road.
 The accident killed Evonne and severely fractured Tosh's skull.

 After Island Records president Chris Blackwell refused to issue his solo album in 1974, Tosh and Bunny Wailer left the Wailers, citing the unfair treatment they received from Blackwell, to whom Tosh often referred with a derogatory play on Blackwell's surname, 'Whiteworst'.
-Tosh had written many of the Wailers' hit songs such as "Get Up, Stand Up", "400 Years", and "No Sympathy".
-Tosh began recording and released his solo debut, Legalize It, in 1976 with CBS Records company, and Treasure Isle.
+Tosh had written or co-written many of the Wailers' hit songs such as "Get Up, Stand Up", "400 Years", and "No Sympathy".
+Tosh went on to a solo career, releasing albums with CBS Records and Rolling Stones Records.

+Solo career

+Tosh's debut solo album, Legalize It, was recorded in 1975–6 at Treasure Isle.
+It was released in June 1976 on CBS Records.
 The title track soon became popular among endorsers of cannabis legalization, reggae music lovers and Rastafari all over the world, and was a favourite at Tosh's concerts.

-That was his last album from the Wailers, Island Records.
-In 2013, a book co-written by French scholar Dr Jeremie Kroubo Dagnini and American Lee Jaffe, his former associate, says Tosh was part of a smuggling operation that raised money to fund this album.

-Solo career

-Tosh started to make his own albums with Rolling Stones Records and CBS Records Equal Rights followed in 1977, featuring his recording of a song co-written with Marley, "Get Up, Stand Up", and a cover of "Stepping Razor" that would also appear on the soundtrack to the film Rockers.
+Also in 1976, Tosh organised a backing band, Word, Sound and Power, who were to accompany him on tour for the next few years, and many of whom performed on his albums of this period.
+Tosh's second album, Equal Rights, was released in 1977.
+It featured his recording of a song co-written with Marley, "Get Up, Stand Up", and a cover of "Stepping Razor" that would also appear on the soundtrack to the film Rockers.

-Tosh organised a backing band, Word, Sound and Power, who were to accompany him on tour for the next few years, and many of whom performed on his albums of this period.
-In 1978, the Rolling Stones record label Rolling Stones Records contracted with Tosh, on which the album Bush Doctor was released, introducing Tosh to a larger audience.
-The album featured Rolling Stones frontmen Mick Jagger and Keith Richards, and the lead single – a cover version of The Temptations song "Don't Look Back" – was performed as a duet with Jagger.

-During Bob Marley's free One Love Peace Concert of 1978, Tosh lit a marijuana spliff and lectured about legalising cannabis, lambasting attending dignitaries Michael Manley and Edward Seaga for their failure to enact such legislation.
-Several months later he was apprehended by police as he left Skateland dance hall in Kingston and was beaten severely while in police custody.
+In 1978, the Rolling Stones' record label, Rolling Stones Records, contracted with Tosh, on which the album Bush Doctor was released, introducing Tosh to a larger audience.
+The album featured Rolling Stones frontmen Mick Jagger and Keith Richards, and the lead single – a cover version of the Temptations song "Don't Look Back" – was performed as a duet with Jagger.
+In April, Tosh performed at the Jamaican One Love Peace Concert of 1978.
+Tosh lit a marijuana spliff and lectured about legalising cannabis, lambasting attending dignitaries Michael Manley and Edward Seaga for their failure to enact such legislation.
+According to The Gleaner, Tosh became regular target for the police after the concert.
+In September, he was arrested by police at Half Way Tree square, on the grounds of smoking marijuana and attacking a police officer.
+He reported being beaten severely while in police custody – resulting in a broken hand and head injuries requiring stitches.